Jump to:

 What are good two-player Switch games for kids?

-Although It Takes Two is best for teens, games like Super Mario 3D World + Bowser’s Fury and Luigi’s Mansion 3 are excellent for kids thanks to their colorful worlds and approachable gameplay.
+Although It Takes Two is best for teens, games like Arms and Rayman Legends are excellent for kids thanks to their colorful worlds and approachable gameplay.
+Mario Kart 8 Deluxe is another family favorite, easy for beginners yet fun for experienced players.

 Can you play 2 players with one Joy-Con?